Peanuts vs Almonds: Which is Healthier? Let’s Compare

 Peanuts finished 5th out of the six snack foods listed in the table above.
 Unfortunately, almonds were not included in the 1995 study.
 Even though other studies have determined they are good snacks for satiety.

 In one study 42 people were given either almonds or crackers as a mid-morning snack two hours after eating breakfast.
 The serving sizes were equal between the two foods.
-The researchers found the people exhibited lower hunger and the desire to eat after eating the almonds6.
+The researchers found the people exhibited lower hunger and the desire to eat after eating the almonds 7.

 In another study 15 people were given peanuts to snack on daily for a period of eight weeks.
-Even though they weren’t compared to another snack food, the researchers determined they had a high satiety value overall ((National Center for Biotechnology Information: Snack Food, Satiety, and Weight)).
+Even though they weren’t compared to another snack food, the researchers determined they had a high satiety value overall 8.

 High satiety food is likely to have a high satiety score for the following reasons: